openstack/ironic/doc/source/admin/troubleshooting.rst

 ``baremetal port delete`` command fails, this may indicate that a known VIF is still attached.
-Generally if they are transitory from cleaning, provisioning, rescuing, or even inspection, getting the node to the ``available`` state wil unblock your delete operation, that is unless there is a tenant VIF attahment.
+Generally if they are transitory from cleaning, provisioning, rescuing, or even inspection, getting the node to the ``available`` state will unblock your delete operation, that is unless there is a tenant VIF attahment.
 In that case, the vif will need to be removed from with-in the Bare Metal service using the
 ``baremetal node vif detach`` command.